GarrettOHara/garrettohara/README.md

 ## 👤 About Me

 Hey :) I'm Garrett O'Hara.
 I'm a DevOps Engineer at NBC Sports Next and Co-Found/Backend Software Engineer at Bucket Inc. I received my B.S. in Computer Science and Mathematics from San Diego State University, and I am currently pursing an M.S. in Computer Science from The Georgia Institue of Technology.
 I'm a tech enthusiast, security advocate, and acoustic guitarist.
-Check out my [Portfolio Website](https://sites.gatech.edu/garrettohara/) and [Resume](https://drive.google.com/file/d/1JwYuuda4xQbo--b1MNOL0iSi6Bd5fG-u/view?usp=sharing) to learn more about me and my projects.
+Check out my [Porfolio](https://garrettohara.github.io), [Blog](https://sites.gatech.edu/garrettohara/) and [Resume](https://drive.google.com/file/d/1JwYuuda4xQbo--b1MNOL0iSi6Bd5fG-u/view?usp=sharing) to learn more about me and my projects.

 ## 📇 Social & Contact